 Final words

 In this short tutorial, we went through the process of installing xRDP on the CentOS 7 server so that we could connect remotely to it through a Windows remote desktop connection.
-With just eight steps, we managed to get it up and run.
+With just eight steps, we managed to get it up and running.
+If you're using CentOS for server setups, this guide will help you quickly enable remote desktop functionality with minimal effort.

 We hope you can connect to your CentOS (Linux) server through the Windows RDP client.
 Your feedback is important to us, so don't forget to add a comment in the section below.
 Also, one of our suggestions is to visit the buy rdp online page.